Authors! Yes, we love our authors. Please have a read and get to know them.

 I Held My Breath For A Year, is his second book and follows the critically acclaimed Global Citizen.
 When Stan first started writing his columns he didn’t think anybody would care to hear about his parents, their struggles, and his upbringing as the son of a Korean-born United Church minister.
 Stan continues to takes risks and write his column while trying to balance his work and family life.
 He is married with two children.
 He spends his time between West Kelowna and Cranbrook, BC.
 Visit his website at stanchung.ca

 Irma Goosen is a youth author, speaker and coach.
 Irma was born and raised in Germiston, South Africa and now resides in Alberta.
 By day, she’s an engineer, by night (and after work and on weekends) she writes books to help guide young people.
 On the Edge, is the first book in the five book Guardian Series.
-We are hoping to have the second in the series ready for the fall.
+Her second book, Upside down, is also available online.
+Irma is taking a short hiatus right now; however, we hope to see her third book very soon!

 Irma is an Usui Reiki Master, alumni of the Goddess Healing Matrix System TM, and a certified AEP TM.
 She trusts her instincts and guides, and loves her family.
 Everything she writes about is based on her life experience, though the characters and stories are fictional.